rhollings/virtual-assistant/README.md

 "Hello World!"
 This is repo is my attempt at making a virtual assistant.
 'Arti' short for artificial inteligence, is inspired by marvel's 'Jarvis'.

+# CREATOR NOTE
+Currently Arti is personalized for me, as it has certain functions I find useful.
+Yet the code is Open Source and can be modified for other users

 Some commands Arti knows:
 time: to tell current time
 weather: to display weather of given city